SupriyaProjects/CafeTownSend/README.md

 ### Prerequisites

--The tests can be run only on a Mac OSX operating system -You will need the chrome browser installed at the default path i.e. /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
+- The tests can be run only on a Mac OSX operating system
+- You will need the chrome browser installed at the default path i.e. /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
--You will need the latest version of java JDK installed "1.8.0_131" -You will need to have apache maven added to your PATH -export PATH=/path to apache/apache-maven-3.5.0/bin:$PATH -The Chrome Driver is included in the code, so you won't need to download that separately
+- You will need the latest version of java JDK installed "1.8.0_131"
+- You will need to have apache maven added to your PATH
+- export PATH=/path to apache/apache-maven-3.5.0/bin:$PATH
+- The Chrome Driver is included in the code, so you won't need to download that separately

 ## Running the tests